top of page

 PC: Duet Photography

-12. Anklets (Kolusu): Silver anklets with gentle chimes marking each step the bride takes into her new life.
+12. Anklets (Kolusu): Silver anklets with gentle chimes mark each step the bride takes into her new life.

 PC: The Wedding Story